 Start the year off right.
-Get 15+ Ways To Make Your Life Easier In The New Year with tips like prioritizing, making your bed, and more.
+Get Ways To Make Your Life Easier In The New Year with tips like setting up subscriptions on Amazon, creating schedules, and more.

-If you’re looking to start the new year off right, check out our other New Year’s Resolutions posts.
+If you’re looking to start the year off right, check out our other posts with New Year’s tips.

-For Christmas a couple years ago, I bought myself a robot vacuum.
-It is still, by far, the best thing I’ve ever spent money on.
+For Christmas a few years ago, I bought myself a robot vacuum.
+It was, by far, one of the best things I’ve ever spent money on.
 Being able to run it and have it vacuum a floor while I do anything else is amazing.
 Get one.
 It’s one of the ways to make your life easier in the new year.

 And really, that should be your goal for the year.
 Just make your life easier.
 “Work smarter, not harder,” as Pete always says.